pulumi/pulumi-hugo/themes/default/content/docs/intro/vs/terraform/terminology.md

 ---
-title: Terminology and Command Equivalence
+title: "Pulumi vs. Terraform: Terminology and Commands"
 meta_desc: Many of the terms you may know from working with Terraform have direct equivalents in Pulumi.
-This page lists the common ones and how they relate to Pulumi.
+Here is a list of common terms and how they relate to Pulumi.
 ---

 <style>